jufab/graphql-grpc-helidon/README.md

 }
 ```

-Now, just implements this methods with your repository or DB access.
+Now, just implements these methods with your repository or DB access.

 For method "persons" in [PersonGrpcService](grpc-helidon/src/main/java/fr/jufab/grpc/service/PersonGrpcService.java), I implemented it like that :